grscheller/scheller-linux-archive/notes/nixNotes.md

 This repo contains a collection of over 80,000 software packages that can be installed with the Nix package manager.
 It also implements NixOS, a purely-functional Linux distribution.
-Nixpkgs and NixOS are built and tested by a continuous integration system,
+Nixpkgs and NixOS are built and tested by a continuous integration system.

-Directly leveraging this repo probably probably what you will need to do to support patching on crusty old software builds on old LTS OS's.
+Directly leveraging this repo is probably what you will need to do to support patching crusty old software builds on old LTS OS's.
 At this point, I don't see a need for this.

 ## Installing a package